JohnMcAninley/blog/_posts/2025-05-18-9-bit-uart-pio.md

 author: John McAninley
 ---

-While modern embedded systems often embrace Ethernet, CAN, or USB, many legacy networks still rely on **RS485** and **9-bit UART protocols** for robust, multi-drop serial communication.
-One such protocol is MDB (Multi-Drop Bus), but 9-bit UARTs also appear in custom industrial RS485 networks where the 9th bit is used to differentiate **address** and **data** frames.

-My motivation for this project came from developing a new accessory for an **existing RS485 network that uses 9-bit data frames**.
-Ensuring **backward compatibility** was critical.
-However, unlike older microcontrollers like the ATmega32U4, the Raspberry Pi Pico’s RP2040 doesn’t natively support 9-bit UART.
-That’s where the RP2040’s **Programmable I/O (PIO)** subsystem becomes a game-changer.

-This post walks through how I implemented a 9-bit UART transmitter and receiver using RP2040 PIO to support legacy 9-bit RS485 communication.
+While modern embedded systems often embrace Ethernet or CAN for communication, many legacy and industrial systems still rely on RS485.
+A differential signal physical layer specification, RS485 allows multiple devices to be connected to the same bus.
+In order to reduce distribution to devices on the bus, systems using RS485 can utilize a serial protocol which includes a 9th bit to differentiate between address and data.
+Hardware support for this functionality allows each device to reduce its CPU load by filtering out irrelevant data until it reads its own address.
+One such protocol that uses this approach is MDB (Multi-Drop Bus), commonly used in vending machines.

+I took over a project to develop a new accessory for an existing system that also used such an approach.
+The system consists of distributed embedded devices communicating over an RS485 bus.
+The serial communication on the bus is 250kbps with 9-bit data, odd parity, and 1 stop bit (9odd1).

+While the existing devices were all based on the ATMega32U4, the project had already elected to use an RP2040 for this new accessory.
+It was necessary to select a chip other than the ATMega32U4 as at least 1 more UART was needed for this project.
+The decision to choose a non-AVR microcontroller was due to issues sourcing the ATMega32U4, especially during the pandemic.
+However, this choice failed to account for at least one difference and limitation of the RP2040: the ARM Primecell PL011 UART’s only support data sizes between 5 and 8 bits.
+That’s where the RP2040’s Programmable Input/Output (PIO) peripheral comes in handy.

 ---

 ## PIO Primer

 The PIO (Programmable Input/Output) peripheral is a somewhat unique feature of the Raspberry Pi RP2040 microcontroller.
 Each of the two PIO blocks contains a 32-word instruction memory as well as four state machines to execute small, user-defined programs written in a simple assembly-like language.
 PIO excels at implementing custom, timing critical I/O handling with minimal CPU intervention.
 Ideal uses include custom protocols, PWM generation, precisely timed LED control, precise timing control, and more.
 This is particularly useful when requirements exceed the capabilities of the standard onboard peripherals.

+---

 ## UART Basics
 UART (Universal Asynchronous Receiver/Transmitter) refers to a common hardware peripheral and often to the serial protocol it implements as well.
 The asynchronous nature of the protocol means that there is no accompanying clock signal with the data, instead it is sent and received at a specific rate (baud rate) agreed upon by the transmitter and receiver.
 There is also a small amount of framing applied to the data.